merenlab/world-map-r/README.md

 A simple script to display stuff on a world map with R and ggplot

+# Dependencies

+This script requires `R` to be installed on your system with the following libraries:

+- `ggplot2`
+- `maps`
+- `scatterpie` (only necessary if you are using the pie chart functionality.
+If you are not and don't want to install this package, feel free to comment out the line loading this library at the top of the script.)

 # Usage

 This is an embarrassingly simple and largely generalized version of an R script that we often use in our lab to visualize the relative abundance and distribution of our marine metagenome-assembled genomes on the map.

 Given that it could be useful to others, we decided to put it in a repository.
-You can generate a copy of it, and run it on the mock data this way, assuming that you have `R` installed on your system with `R` libraries `ggplot` and `maps`:
+You can generate a copy of it, and run it on the mock data this way:

 ``` bash
 git clone https://github.com/merenlab/world-map-r.git